RLukasevic/gallery/README.md

 When dependencies are installed, you can run `npm start` command.
 Local server will set up, and browser tab with the localhost:port link opened.

+### `step 4`

+Open another command prompt and run `cd C:/replace-with-path-to-the-project-folder/srv` command.
+(example `cd C:/Users/user/desktop/project-folder/srv`)

+Type `node index` command to start API server from which we will fetch data.

+Refresh the page in the browser which opened during step 3.
 You can use the app now.